All Products

 • The backup vault is visible to Alibaba Cloud accounts and RAM users.

-Step 2: Create a backup plan or back up instantly
+Step 2: Create a backup plan or an instant backup

 Create a backup plan

-1. On the Clusters page, click the name of the cluster that you want to manage.
-In the left-side navigation pane, choose Operations > Application Backup.
+1. On the Clusters page, click the name of the target cluster.
+In the left navigation pane, choose Operations > Application Backup.

 The system automatically checks whether the backup service component is installed.
-If not, follow the instructions on the page to install the backup service component.
-If you use a registered cluster or ACK dedicated cluster, you also need to configure permissions.
+If not, follow the on-screen instructions to install it.
+If you are using an ACK Dedicated Cluster or a Registered Cluster, you must also configure the required permissions.
 For more information, see Install migrate-controller and grant permissions.

 2. On the Application Backup page, click Create Backup Plan.
-In the Create Backup Plan panel, configure the parameters and click OK.
+In the Create Backup Plan panel, configure the parameters for the application backup and click OK.

 Parameter